-GBV is widespread and has become more prevalent due to COVID-19 pandemic restrictions (see p.
-6 of Sustenance and Health).
-About 57% of women ages 15-49 suffered physical, psychological, or sexual violence in 2019.
-Between March-July of the same year, more than 36,000 GBV cases were reported, including 36 femicides (the murder of a woman based on her gender) and 800 sexual abuse cases.
+GBV is widespread and has become more prevalent due to COVID-19 pandemic restrictions (see Sustenance and Health).
+Six out of 10 women ages 14-49 suffered some form of physical, psychological, or sexual violence in 2023.
+Nearly 29,000 GBV cases were reported, between January-August of the same year, 112 femicides (the murder of a woman based on her gender) and 800 sexual abuse cases.
 The law criminalizes rape and femicide with minimum sentences of 14 years and 20 years, respectively.
 However, prosecution of cases is often ineffective.

 The law also criminalizes domestic violence and requires police investigation within 5 days of complaint and protection of female victims.
 Judges and prosecutors are authorized to prevent convicted spouses from returning to their family homes.
 Various services assist GBV survivors, such as hotlines and some 446 emergency centers and shelters, although shelters often lack psychological services.
-In 2019, the Latin American feminist movement Ni Una Menos (Not One Less) raised awareness and demanded justice for women in a series of protests and marches in Lima.
+In 2019, the Latin American feminist movement Ni Una Menos (Not One Less) raised awareness and demanded justice for women in a series of protests and marches in Lima